asyade/mc-map-export-bot/README.md

 # Dump format
 The chunk are raw stored in `$HOME/.mcdump`
-> *WIP* Checkout our version of mcchunkloader that accept json chunk format https://github.com/asyade/mcchunkloader.git
+> *WIP* To convert raw chunk into usable minecraft map use https://github.com/asyade/dump-map

 # Deployment
 ## AWS